jgalmeida/to-amie/README.md

 - Implement oauth flow to enable users to install this integration.
   - secrets and token management and encryption.
 - Sync should be done incrementally, in pages.
 A message queue can be used to paginate each part of a sync.
-- Errpr handling in the middle of a sync process, to enable resume.
+- Error handling in the middle of a sync process, to enable resume.
 - Implement queues to control sync for different providers.
 - Use batching to create/update todos locally.
 - Use batching when doing incremental sync, buffer operations and do a single call.